-We will continue to do the following.
+We will continue to do the following

-- Deliver home safety visits to those most at risk of fire, raising their awareness, developing escape plans, fitting smoke alarms and providing a range of other safety equipment including misting systems and sprinklers. - Engage with residents providing prevention advice and education. - Work with partnership organisations to raise awareness of the services we provide and reduce risks such as wildfire, road safety and fires on vessels. - Engage in national projects looking at changes to fire safety legislation to ensure we deliver a protection service that is aligned to changing national standards. - Work with business owners and responsible persons to ensure they comply with fire safety regulations by: - carrying out fire safety checks and audits - working with local authority partners and carrying out operational risk inspections at the highest risk sites - providing advice and guidance on the issues and measures they can take to prevent false alarms, During 2019/20 false alarms accounted for 38% of the incidents that we attended having the potential to draw resources away from higher life risk incidents like fires and road traffic collisions - responding to concerns about fire safety in buildings from partner agencies, members of the public and operational firefighters. - Use a range of data to identify high risk and high priority buildings and to inform our risk based inspection programme, improving the accuracy of the information used. - Address the risks identified following the Grenfell Tower fire.
+- Deliver home safety visits to those most at risk of fire, raising their awareness, developing escape plans, fitting smoke alarms and providing a range of other safety equipment including misting systems and sprinklers. - Engage with residents to provide prevention advice and education and working with partners on safeguarding. - Work with partnership organisations to raise awareness of the services we provide and reduce risks such as wildfire, road safety, water safety and fires on vessels. - Engage in national projects looking at changes to fire safety legislation to ensure we deliver a protection service that is aligned to changing national standards. - Work with business owners and responsible persons to ensure they comply with fire safety regulations by: - carrying out fire safety checks and audits - working with local authority partners and carrying out operational risk inspections at the highest risk sites - providing advice and guidance on the issues and measures they can take to prevent false alarms.
+During 2019/20 false alarms accounted for 38% of the incidents that we attended having the potential to draw resources away from higher life risk incidents like fires and road traffic collisions - responding to concerns about fire safety in buildings from partner agencies, members of the public and operational firefighters. - Use a range of data to identify high risk and high priority buildings and to inform our risk based inspection programme, improving the accuracy of the information used. - Engage with young people through education programmes and activities including cadets, firesetters and partnership work. - Text added.
+Explanation addition in response to feedback that the impact of mental health on people who use our services was underrepresented. - Bullet point added.
+Explanation inserted following feedback from consultation that underrepresented.

+- Address the risks identified following the Grenfell Tower fire.
 We formed a specialist high rise building team in 2020, working closely with partners in local authorities and other housing providers to improve safety in these buildings, such as promoting the use of sprinklers. - Continue to support national and local campaigns to raise awareness, provide advice and reduce risk. - Act as a key consultee in building regulations applications.